dart interfaces

 }

-keyword.
-When a class implements an interface (abstract class), it must provide an implementation for all the methods that are declared in the interface.
-This ensures that the class conforms to the contract specified by the interface.
+When a class implements an interface, it must write all the methods listed in that interface.
+This means the class promises to follow the rules set by the interface.

 }